chicago-justice-project/article-tagging/CONTRIBUTING.md

 Create a new anaconda environment to download the version for rudimentary testing.
 The Continuous Integration should take care of most rigorous testing, this is just to make sure everything is working.
 I usually run through the example at the top of the README.

 Once you are happy, remove the `rc*` suffix and publish as the actual version.
+You should then create a [release](https://github.com/chicago-justice-project/article-tagging/releases) on GitHub, attempting to log all the changes and attach the tarball created by `python setup.py sdist`.